cloud-native-skunkworks/go-openapi/README.md

 # go-openapi ✨

-This project uses openapi to auto generate server code.
-It also demonstrates how to implement jaeger/prometheus and structured logging clients.
+This project demonstrates how to implement logs, tracing and metrics.

+- Metrics are scrappable from /metrics.
+- Traces are configurable to be sent via jaeger environmental vars ( e.g. JAEGER_SERVICE_NAME )
+- Logs are structured and ready for a stdout appender sidecar.

 It can be consumed and automatically deployed to Kubernetes ( with generation of charts ).

+#### Key technologies ⚙️

 - OpenAPI
 - Kubernetes